netlify/gojoin/README.md

 # netlify-subscriptions

 This acts as a proxy to stripe.
 It exposes a very simple way to call stripe's subscription endpoints.

+Netlify Subscriptions is released under the [MIT License](LICENSE).
+Please make sure you understand its [implications and guarantees](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html).

 ## authentication
 All of the endpoints rely on a JWT token.
 We will use the user ID set in that token for the user information to stripe.